qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 * **Edit Query**.
 Enables you to either select a different table or view from the same Connection or change the SQL query of a custom query data source.
 This option is only available for database data sources.
 * **Join to Another Data Source**.
 Enables you to add another data source to the existing ones.
 For more information, see [Data Joins](../02-Design/05-Data%20Joins/data-joins.md).
 * **Union with Another Data Source**.
 Enables you to append or union the data from another data source to the existing ones.
-For more information, see [Append Data](../02-Design/06-Data%20Unions/data-union.md).
+For more information, see [Appending Data (Union)](../02-Design/06-Data%20Unions/data-union.md).
 * **Switch for Another Data Source**.
 Enables you to select a data source from a connection other than the one currently in use.
 * **Rename**.
 Enables you to change the name of the data source to something more meaningful to you.
 * **Delete**.
 Enables you to remove the selected data source from a join.
 This option is only available for data sources that have been joined with another.